DuvvuLakshmiPrasanna/code-blooded/README.md

 Implement a search algorithm (like binary search if the list of books is sorted, or a simple linear search) to find a book.

 ## Issue a Book:
-When a book is issued, change its status from available to issued and store the details of the student to whom the book has been issued.
+When a book is issued, change its status from available to issued and store the student's details to whom the book has been issued.
 Consider using a stack or queue structure to manage book issues.

 ## Return a Book: